ShortlistShortlistedRemoved from shortlist 83

 Ford’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-With a fuel capacity of 6.6 gallons, the FG11050PBE can operate for around 9.5 hours at 50% load using gasoline (fuel consumption around 0.69 GPH), or for around 8 hours (on a 20 lbs tank - propane consumption around 0.59 GPH) using propane.
+Regarding its running time, the FG11050PBECO, with a 6.6 gallons fuel tank, can operate for around 9.5 hours at 50% load with a full gasoline tank (with fuel consumption estimated at around 0.69 gallons per hour).
+It also offers around 8 hours (on a 20 lbs tank - propane consumption around 0.59 GPH) of operation when using propane.

 Outlets